So where were we…

-If you ever get a chance to go.
-Do it.
+If you ever get a chance to go, do it.

 In TEC, there was a group facilitator.
 Mine was Dennis Klepper.
-Dennis is no longer with us, but he was a gentle soul that had an enormous impact on making me a better person.
+Dennis is no longer with us, but he was a gentle soul who had an enormous impact on making me a better person.
 He pushed me and challenged me in a way that was kind and confrontational.

-The first night, TEC had a mixer at the Global Summit.
+On the first night, TEC had a mixer at the Global Summit.
 It was an opportunity for you to meet other members from all over the world.
 At one point, Michael Milken joined us.
 He took the time to say a few words.
 He was saying how appreciative he was of small business; he talked a little about his cause of workplace obesity and then did something exciting.